klouderone/SeagullMacropad/README.md

 ### STEP TEN:

-Reinsert you microcontroller, install your switches and keycaps, and enjoy your new Macropad!
+Reinsert your microcontroller, install your switches and keycaps, and enjoy your new Macropad!

 ## Firmware

-V2 Known Issues:
-- Unable to change function of push button encoder on VIAL as the button is not in a matrix, and when designing I did not know that you cannot map a direct button.
-Changing this must be done in the QMK code.
-V2 Code to modify can be found above.
-Default Keystroke for this is KC_MUTE.
-(FIXED IN V3)

-V3 Known Issues:
+Known Issues:
 - NA